-Tranche 2 of the FY2018 LTI grant reached the end of its two-year performance period on 30 June 2019.
-The minimum EPS and TSR hurdles were not met for this Tranche and accordingly 100% of the Tranche 2 shares (383,333 shares) for Senior Executives were forfeited.
-Tranche 3 of the FY2018 LTI grant reached the end of its three-year performance period on 30 June 2020.
-The Company's EPS CAGR was 6.2% for this performance period and accordingly 26.6% of the EPS Tranche 3 shares will vest with senior executives subject to the service condition being met (30 June 2021).
-The determination of the TSR CAGR for this tranche is unable to be calculated at the time of writing this report as it is based on the 5 day volume weighted average price of Shaver Shop's shares in the 5 days after release of the FY2020 financial results.
-The shares also have a service condition which requires LTI participants to have continuous tenure through 30 June 2021.
+Tranche 2 of the FY2019 LTI grant reached the end of its two-year performance period on 30 June 2020.
+The Company's EPS CAGR over this period was 22.1% exceeding the maximum threshold for vesting and accordingly all Tranche 2 EPS shares (125,000 shares) for Senior Executives vested subject to the relevant service condition being met.
+The TSR CAGR for Tranche 2 of the FY2019 LTI grant was 84.0% and exceeded the maximum threshold for vesting and accordingly, 100% of the Tranche 2 TSR shares (291,666 shares) vested with Senior Executives subject to the relevant service condition being met.
+The FY2019 Tranche 1 and Tranche 2 shares had a service condition which required LTI participants to have continuous tenure through 30 June 2021.
+Accordingly, this Service Condition has now been met and the FY2019 Tranche 1 and Tranche 2 shares that met their Performance Conditions have now vested with the participants.
+Tranche 3 of the FY2019 LTI grant reached the end of its three-year performance period on 30 June 2021.
+The EPS hurdles for Tranche 3 of the FY2019 LTI grant exceeded the maximum EPS performance hurdle, and accordingly, subject to meeting the tenure requirement (30 June 2022), 100% of the Tranche 3 EPS shares (125,000 shares) will vest with Senior Executives.
+The determination of the TSR CAGR for Tranche 3 of the FY2019 LTI grant is unable to be calculated at the time of writing this report as it is based on the 5 day volume weighted average price (VWAP) of Shaver Shop's shares in the 5 days after release of the FY2021 financial results.

-Tranche 1 of the FY2019 LTI grant reached the end of its one-year performance period on 30 June 2019.
-The Company's EPS CAGR did not meet the minimum threshold for vesting and accordingly all Tranche 1 EPS shares (125,000 shares) for Senior Executives were forfeited in FY2020.
-The TSR CAGR for Tranche 1 of the FY2019 LTI grant exceeded the maximum hurdle and accordingly, subject to meeting the service condition (30 June 2021), 100% of the Tranche 2 TSR shares (291,666 shares) will vest with Senior Executives.
-Tranche 2 of the FY2019 LTI grant reached the end of its two-year performance period.
-The EPS hurdles for Tranche 2 of the FY2019 LTI grant exceeded the maximum EPS performance hurdle, and accordingly, subject to meeting the tenure requirement (30 June 2021), 100% of the Tranche 2 EPS shares (125,000 shares) will vest with Senior Executives.
-The determination of the TSR CAGR for Tranche 2 of the FY2019 LTI grant is unable to be calculated at the time of writing this report as it is based on the 5 day volume weighted average price (VWAP) of Shaver Shop's shares in the 5 days after release of the FY2020 financial results.
+Tranche 1 of the FY2020 LTI grant reached the end of its two-year performance period on 30 June 2020.
+The EPS CAGR for Tranche 1 of the FY2020 LTI grant was 44.1% and exceeded the maximum EPS performance hurdle and accordingly, subject to the tenure requirement being met (30 June 2022), 100% of the Tranche 1 EPS shares (135,000 shares) will vest with Senior Executives.
+The TSR CAGR for Tranche 1 of the FY2020 LTI grant was 87.5% and accordingly, subject to the tenure requirement being met (30 June 2022), 100% of the Tranche 1 TSR shares (314,998 shares) will vest with Senior Executives.
+Tranche 2 of the FY2020 LTI grant reached the end of its two-year performance period on 30 June 2021.
+The EPS CAGR for Tranche 2 of the FY2020 LTI was 53.1% and exceeded the maximum EPS performance hurdle.
+Accordingly, subject to meeting the tenure requirement (30 June 2022), 100% of the FY2020 Tranche 2 EPS shares (135,000 shares) will vest with Senior Executives.
+The determination of the TSR CAGR for Tranche 2 of the FY2020 LTI grant is unable to be calculated at the time of writing this report as it is based on the 5 day volume weighted average price (VWAP) of Shaver Shop's shares in the 5 days after release of the FY2021 financial results.